Cobbler (food)

-Cobbler is a dessert consisting of a fruit (or less commonly savory) filling poured into a large baking dish and covered with a batter, biscuit, or dumpling (in the United Kingdom) before being baked.
-Cobbler is part of the cuisine of the United Kingdom and United States, and is similar to a crumble or a crisp.
-However, traditional cobbler differs from both of these by the presence of a leavening agent such as baking powder or baking soda.
-Cobblers made in this way can be viewed as a hybrid of pie and cake.
-Some cobbler recipes, especially in the American South, resemble a thick-crusted, deep-dish pie with both a top and bottom crust that lack leavening and are less cake-like.
+Cobbler is a dessert or savory dish consisting of a fruit or savoury filling poured into a large baking dish and covered with a batter, biscuit, or dumpling (in the United Kingdom) before being baked.
+Cobbler is part of the cuisine of the United Kingdom, Australia and United States.
+The Joy of Cooking said of the cobbler, "while neither tidy or shapely, it is indisputably delicious", while The Washington Post said the phrase "as American as apple pie" should really be "as American as a cobbler".

-Origin
+History

-In the United States, English settlers were unable to make traditional suet puddings due to lack of suitable ingredients and cooking equipment, so instead covered a stewed filling with a layer of uncooked plain biscuits, scone batter or dumplings, fitted together.
-The origin of the name cobbler, recorded from 1859, is uncertain: it may be related to the archaic word cobeler, meaning "wooden bowl", or the term may be due to the topping having the visual appearance of a 'cobbled' stone pathway.
-The verb cobble means to assemble from available parts, which can be used to describe using scraps of pie crust or leftover scone or biscuit to combine with whatever filling or fruit was readily available.
+In the United States, English settlers were unable to make traditional suet puddings due to lack of suitable ingredients and cooking equipment.
+Using Dutch ovens, the settlers covered a stewed filling with a layer of pastry.
+Later versions were instead covered with a layer of uncooked plain biscuits, scone batter or dumplings, fitted together.
+The first recorded recipe for a cobbler is possibly in the 1839 book The Kentucky Housewife by Lettice Bryant, where it is called a "Peach Pot Pie or Cobler".
+The origin of the name cobbler is uncertain: it may be related to the archaic word cobeler, meaning "wooden bowl", or the term may be due to the topping having the visual appearance of a 'cobbled' stone pathway.